mastercomfig/tf2-patches/README.md

 ## New console commands and launch options

-Although configs are not recommended (use video options to customize), there are some new customization variables you can try that haven't been added yet!
+Although configs are *not* recommended (use video options to customize), there *are* some new variables you can try out that haven't been added to the in-game options yet!

 **Console commands/variables:**